 Need to Know

-**This route is described as a one way ride using a two car shuttle** - leave a car at the Indian Creek Trailhead, then a second on the Platte River Rd.
+**This route is described as a one-way ride using a two car shuttle** - leave a car at the Indian Creek TH, then a second on the Platte River Rd.
 There is a large dirt parking lot at the terminus of COT segment 1 and the start of segment 2.
 There is a large Iron bridge at the parking lot used for bikers and hikers to cross the South Platte.
 The car shuttle is 10 miles long, taking about 20 minutes each way.
-From the Indian Creek Trailhead head west on HW 67 til a fork in the road, take a right at the fork onto W Pine Creek Road (dirt).
+From the Indian Creek TH head west on HW 67 til a fork in the road, take a right at the fork onto W Pine Creek Road (dirt).
 After a few miles you'll take a right onto Platte River Road.
 Continue north until you see a large dirt parking lot, pit toilet and the iron bridge.

 The singletrack starts at the NW corner of the Indian Creek Trailhead parking lot, just behind the pit toilet.
 Look for and follow trail signs reading trail #800 (east leg).
 Start with a short 1-mile climb to an intersection of a dirt road and the Ringtail Trail